 - European Network for Neglected Vectors and Vector-Borne Infections (EurNegVec).
 COST, action No. TD1303, 2013-2017.
 Coordinator – Vytautas Magnus University, participant – prof. hab. dr. S. Petkevičius;

 - Modernisation if higher education in the area of food quality and safety in Tajikistan, No. 544529-TEMPUS-1-2013-1-LV-TEMPUS-JPCR.
 TEMPUS, 2013-2016.
 Participant – assoc. prof. dr. A. Malakauskas

 Department of Food Safety and Quality

-The Department of Food Safety and Quality (DFSQ) is one of four veterinary departments at the Faculty of Veterinary Medicine under Lithuanian University of Health Sciences.
-The department covers a broad spectrum of food safety and quality issues including animal hygiene and welfare topics in close cooperation with other departments at the university.
-We teach for Veterinary Medicine, Food Safety and Animal Science study programs students at the bachelor and master science levels: Food Hygiene and technology (milk, meat, fish, vegetative food), Animal Hygiene, Animal Welfare, Food Microbiology, Food Quality Management, HACCP, Food toxicology etc. The department researchers are among the most excellent in microbiological food safety, food fermentation and mycotoxins in feed.
+The Department of Food Safety and Quality (DFSQ) is one of three veterinary departments at the Faculty of Veterinary Medicine of Lithuanian University of Health Sciences.
+The department covers a broad spectrum of food hygiene, safety and quality issues including animal hygiene, welfare topics and meat inspection.
+We teach for Veterinary Medicine, Food Safety, Food Science and Animal Science study programs students at the bachelor and master science levels: Food Hygiene and technology (milk, meat, fish, vegetative food), Animal Hygiene, Animal Welfare, Food Microbiology, Food Quality Management, HACCP, Food toxicology etc. The department researchers are among the most excellent in microbiological food safety, food fermentation and mycotoxins in feed.
 The objectives of the Department are: